Shoyeb45/Java/OOP/inheritance/README.md

 # "Has-a" Relationship In Java
 - Most commanly used relationship

-- As a part of an application development, we have to use few entities (classes) as per our application requirement/
+- As a part of an application development, we have to use few entities (classes) as per our application requirement.

 - These classes can be used by using two types of relationships:
     1. "Is-a" relationship (achieved through `extends` keyword)